-The objective to estimate the potential erosion caused by rain at specific wind farm sites is obviously more challenging at sea than at land due to the limited available precipitation data.
+- The objective to estimate the potential erosion caused by rain at specific wind farm sites is obviously more challenging at sea than at land due to the limited available precipitation data.
 Over land the rainfall erosivity for soil degradation has been assessed from weather station data (Panagos et al., 2015; Panagos et al., 2017).
 It is based on the Revised Universal Soil Loss Equation (RUSLE) method (Naipal et al., 2015).
 Rainfall erosivity is modelled as a function of the kinetic energy of rain, the maximum intensity of rainfall, the cumulative rainfall, the soil properties and the slopes of terrain.
 The map on rainfall erosivity in Europe at 500 m spatial resolution assessed by European Soil Data Centre (ESDAC) is shown in Fig. 11 (Panagos et al., 2015).
-A comprehensive precipitation database is established (Source: ESCAC, Panagos et al., 2015; Panagos et al., 2017).
+A - 10 comprehensive precipitation database is established (Source: ESCAC, Panagos et al., 2015; Panagos et al., 2017).
 This database would be valuable for the production of a rain erosion map for wind turbines where precipitation, wind speed and turbine characteristics such as tip speed would be input.

-For offshore wind farms the leading edge life is roughly half of what is observed on land, likely due to rain and wind but also ocean salinity and marine air composition (private communication).
+For offshore wind farms the leading edge life is significantly shorter, than what is observed on land due to longer blades and higher tip speeds offshore (Cortés et al. 2017), and likely also due to offshore rain and wind conditions, ocean salinity and

+15 marine air composition.
 The wind turbine blades offshore need inspection and repair during life time.
 The access to offshore wind farms is dependent upon suitable weather conditions and the cost of keeping staff and machinery waiting for the right weather window can be significant (Poulsen et al., 2017).
 During repair with leading edge protection on offshore blades the weather window require benign wind and wave plus additionally air temperatures above 15°C, relative humidity <60% and no warning for thunderstorm and lightning.
 In the Northern European Seas this limits repair campaigns to the summer period.
 It may be valuable to assess the likelihood of suitable weather windows, in addition to the wind resource and the potential rain erosion for improved overall assessment of life time cost for offshore wind farms.

 Figure 11: Rainfall erosivity in Europe at 1-km gric cell resolution.
 Source: Panagos et al., 2015.
-Creative Commons Attribution-NonCommercial-No Derivatives License (CC BY NC ND), https://doi.org/10.1016/j.scitotenv.2015.01.008
+Creative Commons Attribution-5 NonCommercial-No Derivatives License (CC BY NC ND), https://doi.org/10.1016/j.scitotenv.2015.01.008